-- Demographic dimensions of family and marriage
+Unit - 2 Demographic dimensions of family and marriage

-- Problems of family single parent, Divorce

-- ➤ Issue of Adjustment, Violence on Women
+- Problems of family single parent, Divorce - ➤ Issue of Adjustment, Violence on Women

-- Family counselling
+Unit - 3 Family counselling

-- > Meaning of counselling

-- Principles, process and role of counselling
+- ➤ Meaning of counselling - Principles, process and role of counselling

-• Role of NGO in family counselling
+Unit - 4 Role of NGO in family counselling

-1. Fortes M.: Time and Social Structure and Other Essays:, Athlone Press, London, 1970.
+- 1. Fortes M.: Time and Social Structure and Other Essays:, Athlone Press, London, 1970. - 2.
+International Encyclopaedia of the Social Sciences: Macmillan and Free Press, New York, 1968.

-- 2. International Encyclopaedia of the Social Sciences: Macmillan and Free Press, New York, 1968. - 3.
-Radcliffe Brown A. R. : Structure and Function in Primitive Society, Cohen and West, London, 1952. - 4.
+- 3. Radcliffe Brown A. R. : Structure and Function in Primitive Society, Cohen and West, London, 1952. - 4.
 Shah A. M.: The Household Dimension of the Family in India, University of California Press, Berkeley, 1974. - 5.
-Uberoi Patricia: Family, Kinship and Marriage in India, Oxford University Press, New Delhi, 1993. - 6.
-Engels F.: The Origin of the Family, Private Property and the State, Progress Publishers Moscow, 1948.
+Uberoi Patricia: Family, Kinship and Marriage in India, Oxford University Press, New Delhi, 1993.

+6. Engels F.: The Origin of the Family, Private Property and the State, Progress Publishers Moscow, 1948

 FACULTY OF ARTS

 Syllabus

 Subject: - Sociology

-Course (Paper) Name & No. : - Sociology of Health No02
+Course (Paper) Name & No. : - Sociology y of Health

+No02

+Course (Paper) Unique Code:

+External Exam Time Duration: For Regular Student:

+For Exte rnal Stude nt: 3: 00

-Course ( Paper) Unio que Code: 16012605 02020200 External Exam Time Duration: For Regular Student: 2:15 For External Student: 3:00 Name of Semester Course Group Credit Internal External Practical/viva Total Total Program marks marks marks marks PG 02 Interdisciplinary 4 30 70 00 100
+Name of Semester Course Group Credit Internal External Practical/viva Total

+Program marks marks marks marks

+PG 02 Interdisciplinary 4 30 70 00 100